Elk Township, Chester County, Pennsylvania

 Elk Township is a township in Chester County, Pennsylvania, United States.
 The population was 1,681 at the 2010 census.

 Geography

-According to the United States Census Bureau, the township has a total area of 10.2 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 10.2 sqmi, all of which is land.

 History

 The Rudolph and Arthur Covered Bridge, Linton Stephens Covered Bridge, and Glen Hope Covered Bridge are listed on the National Register of Historic Places.

 Demographics

 At the 2010 census, the township was 89.9% non-Hispanic White, 1.6% Black or African American, 0.5% Native American, 1.2% Asian, and 1.4% were two or more races.
 5.7% of the population were of Hispanic or Latino ancestry.